Fullchee/notes/docs/backend/python/django/django.md

         db_column="query_file_path",  # name of the db column, default: query_id (field-name_id)
         ...
     )
 ```

+Doing a migration?
-If you're doing a migration, you may also need to drop the field and re-create it
+- you need to drop the `DashboardWidget.query` and then re-create it
-- `AlterField` doesn't change the column type in Django 2.2
+- `AlterField` doesn't change the column type from `int` to `text` in Django 2.2